Greek Cuisine: 34 Traditional Greek Foods To Try

 17. Fava - Split Pea Dip

-The most famous region for Fava is the island of Santorini, where they, not coincidentally, grow Santorini Fava.
+The most famous region for Fava is the island of Santorini, where residents, not coincidentally, grow Santorini Fava.
 Despite the name, fava are not fava beans but a particular type of yellow Greek peas.

 Similar to the transformation of chickpeas into hummus, in the preparation of Fava dip, yellow split peas are cooked until soft, then mashed together and seasoned with olive oil, herbs, garlic, onions, and spices.
-Fava dip can also be served with a variety of accompaniments such as feta cheese, capers, olives, tomatoes, and cucumber.

 One of the popular Greek dishes to eat with traditional Greek breads such as pita or flatbread, Fava is most often served as an appetizer.

-The Greek dip Fava made from yellow split peas
+The Greek dip Fava, made from yellow split peas

 The traditional Greek dish Fava, or Split Pea Dip